achillean00/achillean00.github.io/docs/_posts/2021-08-06-petitpotam-to-domain-compromise.markdown.md

 ### PetitPotam

 This is the tool that allows you to coercre an authentication from a Windows host via via MS-EFSRPC.
-Coerac an authentication is nice as often you would need to have a Man in the Middle position to capture NTLM authentications for relay.
+Coerceing an authentication is nice as often you would need to have a Man in the Middle (MitM) position to capture NTLM authentications for relay.
 No credentials are required.

 More information can be found at https://github.com/topotam/PetitPotam